|Tell Me How It Reads|

 Babcock’s book is based on the resulting study of tutoring writing in the college context with both deaf and hearing students and their tutors.
 She describes sessions in detail between deaf students, hearing tutors, and the interpreters that help them communicate, using a variety of English or contact signing rather than ASL in the tutorials.
 These experiences illustrate the key differences between deaf-hearing and hearing-hearing tutorials and suggest ways to modify tutoring and tutor-training practices accordingly.
 Although this study describes methods for tutoring deaf students, its focus on students who learn differently can apply to teaching writing to learning disabled students, ESL students, and other students with different learning styles.
 Ultimately, the grounded theory analysis within Tell Me How It Reads provides a complete paradigm for tutoring in all writing centers.

-Rebecca Day Babcock is Associate Professor of English, the University of Texas of the Permian Basin, Odessa, TX.
+Rebecca Day Babcock is an assistant professor of English at the University of Texas of the Permian Basin.